nasa/Transform-to-Open-Science/README.md

 7.  **Promoting international and multi stakeholder cooperation in the context of Open Science and in view of reducing digital and knowledge gaps.** Engage with international partners to participate in joint activities around open science, including open infrastructures, open MOOCs, international awards, and open metrics.

+## Repository

+This repository is used to openly share information about TOPS and the Year of Open Science.
+Issues are used to collect tasks for development, and Markdown text documents for any planning documents that need to be developed.
+This could include linking to other resources.
+Please feel free to submit an issue or fork the repository to make a contribution.

+## Limitation
+This repository will only be used for hosting content for documentation purposes.
+It will not be used for hosting code.
+A future version may involve code used to build a website.
+That will go through SRA (Software Release Authority) approval first.
+Documentation may be stored in different data formats, but the primary format for storing text documentation will be markdown.